ncatlab/nlab-content/pages/2/9/3/5/5392/content.md

 One sometimes says that $T$ is the localizing subcategory associated with quotient (or localized) category $B$ (which is then equivalent to the [[Serre quotient category]] $A/T$).

+A __localizing subcategory of a triangulated category__ is a full triangulated subcategory closed under arbitrary direct sums (that is, the inclusion preserves direct sums).

 ## Properties